Vy-Organismo-comunitario/Soil-/README.md

 # Soil
 ###### A physical space dedicated to developing alimentary sustainability in cities.
 It will include a bokashi process, a seed bank, and workshops for educational and non-rural agriculture instruments to promote permaculture in Spanish and English.
 The project will be funded by a DAO to work as a DAO, allowing for the continual intervention of the project.
-###### The ultimate goal is to end world hunger by 2035, and already has partners in Mexico working on environmental impact initiatives at multiple levels [Expert Friends](https://www.facebook.com/Kuau8), [Neigbohrs](https://www.facebook.com/profile.php?id=100082261474515) & [Institutions](https://www.facebook.com/IESDHS) around.
+###### The ultimate goal is to end world hunger by 2035, and already has partners in Mexico working on environmental impact initiatives at multiple levels.
+[Experienced Friends](https://www.facebook.com/Kuau8), [Neigbohrs](https://www.facebook.com/profile.php?id=100082261474515) & [Institutions](https://www.facebook.com/IESDHS) around.
-###### The project seeks to install a working model invested by web3 comunity, with an aim to change the root causes of life conditions around the world.
+###### The project seeks to install a working model invested by web3 comunity, with an aim to change life conditions around the world.
 ![Soil](https://user-images.githubusercontent.com/38388270/209252780-9fb7a61d-787a-4360-843c-c6dd88117621.png)

 ###### Products & Services